rroels/EVQWGD001-Pinout/README.md

 ## Why does it still work if you wire it "wrong"

-This interactive simulation and explanation has helped to answer this question:
+This excellent explanation with interactive simulation has helped to answer this question:

 [https://www.pjrc.com/teensy/td_libs_Encoder.html](https://www.pjrc.com/teensy/td_libs_Encoder.html)